 The keyboard settings allow you to configure actions for any single key (or a combination of keys).
-Click the key and then select the Action Type (Express Key, Launch App, Express Text or Disable) from the menu at the bottom of the page.
-You can rename the action by clicking in the Name box, and click in Tool Tips to type in a note to remind you of the action's function.
+Click the key and then select the action type (Express Key, Launch App, Express Text or Disable) from the menu at the top of the page.
+You can click in Tool Tips to type in a note to remind you of the action's function.

-Figure B - 7 - Key Configuration
+Figure B - 11 - Macro Keyboard Configuration